 University of London Student Homes

-- New rooms will be added regularly during the year.
+New rooms will be added regularly during the year.

 University of London's flats

-- Please note that you must be able to visit the accommodation in person before you apply.
+Please note that you must be able to visit the accommodation in person before you apply.
 Viewing for Clandon House starts at the beginning of June; August for Gower Street flats.

 University of London's Housing Services (ULHS) - Help with private accommodation

-- Birkbeck students have full access to the University of London’s Housing Services, which is based in Student Central, next door to our main building on Malet Street.
+Birkbeck students have full access to the University of London’s Housing Services, which is based in Student Central, next door to our main building on Malet Street.
 The University of London has a dedicated Private Housing Service, which offers a range of services to assist and support students who are looking for and living in private accommodation.
-The service helps you to find accommodation from their database which includes properties from private landlords as well as letting agents and private halls of residence.
+The service helps you to find accommodation from their database, which includes properties from private landlords as well as letting agents and private halls of residence.

-- ULHS also provides advice and assistance with the process of finding somewhere to rent as well as during the time you are renting.
+ULHS also provides advice and assistance with the process of finding somewhere to rent as well as during the time you are renting.
 The experienced Housing Advice Team offer a contract checking service before you sign up to anything and also legal advice for those who are experiencing problems with private accommodation such as deposit disputes.
-The ULHS also provides information on the right to rent check implemented since 1 February 2016.
+The ULHS also provides information on the right to rent check implemented on 1 February 2016.
 See the ULHS Get Advice website for more information.